Lesley-Anne Down: 2000s—present

-In 2020, Down returned to acting playing British Prime Minister Margaret Thatcher in the biographical drama Reagan starring Dennis Quaid.
+In 2020, Down moved to Atlanta, bought a ranch-style house and announced that she had retired from acting.
+Despite this, Down returned to work playing British Prime Minister Margaret Thatcher in the 2024 biographical film Reagan starring Dennis Quaid.

 Personal life

 After ending a 10-year relationship with actor-writer Bruce Robinson, Down married Enrique Gabriel in 1980, but ended their marriage after a year and a half.
-Her second marriage was to film director William Friedkin from 1982 to 1985, with whom she had one son, Jack (born 1982).
+Her second marriage was to film director William Friedkin from 1982 to 1985, with whom she had one son.

-She met her third husband, cinematographer Don E. Fauntleroy, during filming of the television miniseries North and South in 1985.
-They began a relationship, which ended Down's marriage to Friedkin and Fauntleroy's marriage to Susan Ducat.
+She met her third husband, cinematographer Don E. FauntLeRoy, during filming of the television miniseries North and South in 1985.
+Their relationship ended Down's marriage to Friedkin and Fauntleroy's marriage to Susan Ducat.
 The resulting legal and custody proceedings interrupted the careers of both Down and Fauntleroy for two years and ultimately cost Down and Friedkin US$1 million each.
-Down and Fauntleroy have a son, George-Edward (b.
-1998).
+Down and Fauntleroy have a son.

 Down has spoken on several occasions about dealing with sexual predators in the film industry.
 In 2002, she spoke of finding fame in the late 1960s: "The casting couch was in full swing, people expected it...
 My teenage years were pretty intense, a lot of pressure and a lot of horrible old men out there".
 In a 1977 interview, she had also said: "I was promised lots of lovely big film parts by American producers if I went to bed with them.
 Believe me, the casting couch is no myth".